Diarchy in the Madras Presidency

-Government of India Act of 1919
+Government of India Act 1919

-Government of India Act of 1919 enlarged the provincial legislative councils and increased the strength of elected members to be greater than that of nominated and official members.
+The Government of India Act 1919 enlarged the provincial legislative councils and increased the strength of elected members to be greater than that of nominated and official members.
 It introduced a system of dyarchy in the provinces.
-Although this act brought about representative Government in India, the governor was empowered with overriding powers.
+Although this act brought about representative government in India, the governor was empowered with overriding powers.
 It classified the subjects as belonging to either the centre or the provinces.
 The governor general could override any law passed by the provincial councils.
 It brought about the concept of "Partial Responsible Government" in the provinces.
 Provincial subjects were divided into two categories – reserved and transferred.
 Education, sanitation, local self-government, agriculture and industries were listed as the transferred subjects.
 Law, finance, revenue and home affairs were the reserved subjects.
 The provincial council could decide the budget in so far it related to the transferred subjects.
 Executive machinery dealing with those subjects was placed under the direct control of provincial legislature.
 However, the provincial legislature and the ministers did not have any control over the reserved subjects, which came under the governor and his executive council.